 - Deeper understanding of how to work with others from different backgrounds.

-To become a paid undergraduate consultant, students must successfully complete WRIT 300.
+To become a paid undergraduate consultant ($10 per hour), students must successfully complete WRIT 300: Issues in Tutoring Writing.
 This course provides an introduction to the work of writing centers, theories of composition, and writing pedagogy.
 You’ll learn about writing processes, working with multilingual writers, and techniques for the one-to-one teaching of writing.
 You’ll also write, share your writing with others, and observe and participate in tutoring sessions.
 The course meets for two hours each week; students also independently schedule one additional hour each week observing and co-consulting in the Writers Workshop.

 Please note that you may register without prior instructor consent.